mozilla/mod_authnz_persona/README.md

-mod_authn_persona is a module for Apache 2.0 or later that allows you quickly add Persona Authentication to a site hosted with apache.
+mod_authnz_persona is a module for Apache 2.0 or later that allows you quickly add Persona Authentication to a site hosted with apache.